Culture In San Antonio

 Culture in San Antonio

 This National Historic Landmark represents the last visual remnants of the Presidio San Antonio de Béjar.
-Traditionally known as the Spanish Governor’s Palace, it was the original comandancia (residence and working office) for the captains of the military garrison from 1722 until the early 1800s.
-Come learn Texas’s earliest history under Spanish rule.
-Tour the rooms furnished with Spanish Colonial period pieces and be delighted with the beautifully landscaped gardens in the courtyard.
+While traditionally known as the Spanish Governor’s Palace, it was the original residence and office for the captains of the military garrison.
+It held this role from 1722 through the early 1800s.
+The Governors Palace is a great destination to see where the culture in San Antonio originated.
+Tour the rooms furnished with Spanish Colonial period pieces, in addition to being delighted with the beautifully landscaped gardens in the courtyard.
+Finally, learn some of Texas’s earliest history under Spanish rule.